author

 About the author

-The Marylebone Anti-Compulsory Vaccination League was an advocacy group based in St. Marylebone, London, not an individual author.
-Its best-known surviving publication is Compulsory Vaccination: Report of a Public Meeting, held in the Marylebone Vestry Hall, London, on Wednesday evening, October 19, 1870, printed in 1870 for the league by Watson Brothers.
+The Marylebone Anti-Compulsory Vaccination League was an organized campaigning group in London, not an individual author.
+It is best known for Compulsory Vaccination: Report of a Public Meeting, held in the Marylebone Vestry Hall, London, on Wednesday evening, October 19, 1870, a publication that preserves the proceedings of a public meeting held during a period of intense argument over vaccination laws in Britain.